Readri205/MS2_Project/README.md

     *   #### First Time Visitor Goals
         * The first time visitor will want to;
-          1. easily understand the main purpose of the site;
+          * easily understand the main purpose of the site;
-          1. be able to easily navigate throughout the site to find content;
+          * be able to easily navigate throughout the site to find content;
-          1. view the carousel images just beneath the header;
+          * view the carousel images just beneath the header;
-          1. scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
+          * scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
-          1. search the details<sup id="a1">[1](#f1)</sup> for a specific country from the dropdown menu;
+          * search the details for a specific country from the dropdown menu;
-          1. read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
+          * read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. search for another country and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
+          * search for another country and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. see the data points on the line graphs or pie charts possible with a mouse click on desktop/laptop, or touch screen on a mobile device.
+          * see the data points on the line graphs or pie charts possible with a mouse click on desktop/laptop, or touch screen on a mobile device.
-          1. navigate easily back to the 'Home' page;
+          * navigate easily back to the 'Home' page;
-          1. read the information about Africa in a World Context;
+          * read the information about Africa in a World Context;
-          1. search for another country and read the information about that country;
+          * search for another country and read the information about that country;
-          1. contact us for more information or to provide comments about the site;
+          * contact us for more information or to provide comments about the site;
-          1. contact us to ask about data projects that they may be interested to have completed as an item of work.
+          * contact us to ask about data projects that they may be interested to have completed as an item of work.

     *   #### Returning Visitor Goals
         * The returning visitor will want to;
-          1. find any new information supplied.
+          * find any new information supplied.
-          1. be able to easily navigate throughout the site to find content;
+          * be able to easily navigate throughout the site to find content;
-          1. view the carousel images and any new images just beneath the header;
+          * view the carousel images and any new images just beneath the header;
-          1. scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
+          * scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
-        * A returning visitor may want to go straight to the 'Country' search function;
+        * A returning visitor may want to go straight to the 'Country' search function<sup id="a1">[1](#f1)</sup>;
-          1. search the details for a specific country from the dropdown menu;
+          * search the details for a specific country from the dropdown menu;
-          1. read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
+          * read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. search for another country and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
+          * search for another country and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. see the data points on the line graphs or pie charts possible with a mouse hover on desktop/laptop, or touch screen on a mobile device.
+          * see the data points on the line graphs or pie charts possible with a mouse hover on desktop/laptop, or touch screen on a mobile device.
-          1. navigate easily back to the 'Home' page;
+          * navigate easily back to the 'Home' page;
-          1. search for another country and read the information about that country;
+          * search for another country and read the information about that country;
         * A returning visitor may want to go straight to the 'Contact Us' page;
-          1. contact us for more information or to provide comments about the site;
+          * contact us for more information or to provide comments about the site;
-          1. contact us to ask about data projects that they may be interested to have completed as an item of work.
+          * contact us to ask about data projects that they may be interested to have completed as an item of work.

     *   #### Frequent User Goals
         * The frequent visitor will want to;
-          1. find any new information supplied;
+          * find any new information supplied;
-          1. view the carousel images just beneath the header;
+          * view the carousel images just beneath the header;
-          1. scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
+          * scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
-        * A frequent visitor may want to go straight to the 'Country' search function;
+        * A frequent visitor may want to go straight to the 'Country' search function<sup id="a2">[2](#f2)</sup>;
-          1. search the details for a specific country from the dropdown menu;
+          * search the details for a specific country from the dropdown menu;
-          1. read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
+          * read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. see the data points on the line graphs or pie charts possible with a mouse hover on desktop/laptop, or touch screen on a mobile device.
+          * see the data points on the line graphs or pie charts possible with a mouse hover on desktop/laptop, or touch screen on a mobile device.
-          1. search for another country and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
+          * search for another country and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. navigate easily back to the 'Home' page;
+          * navigate easily back to the 'Home' page;
-          1. search for another country and read the information about that country;
+          * search for another country and read the information about that country;
         * A frequent visitor may want to go straight to the 'Contact Us' page;
-          1. contact us for more information or to provide comments about the site;
+          * contact us for more information or to provide comments about the site;
-          1. contact us to ask about data projects that they may be interested to have completed as an item of work.
+          * contact us to ask about data projects that they may be interested to have completed as an item of work.

 *   ### Design
     *   #### Colour Scheme